 Korbel School Welcomes New Faculty

-The Josef Korbel School of International Studies at the University of Denver is thrilled to welcome four new faculty members who will join our community in Fall 2021.
+The Josef Korbel School of International Studies at the University of Denver is thrilled to welcome several new faculty members who will join our community in Fall 2021.
 Between them, they bring an extraordinarily rich set of experiences, field research and policy engagement across a diverse range of issues, including the developmental and ecological effects of Chinese foreign investment, the role of women in conflict, the contentious politics surrounding environmental policy, and stakeholder views of policing, over-policing and police brutality in minoritized communities.
 After a highly competitive search process that yielded over 1,500 applications, the Korbel School’s programs in international studies and public policy will gain new dynamism and depth with these outstanding hires.

 Read below to learn more about each incoming faculty member’s background, current research, and forthcoming involvement at Korbel.

-Meet Linda Estelí Méndez Barrientos
+Meet Linda Estelí Méndez-Barrientos

 She has been awarded prestigious grants including, the National Science Foundation (NSF) Graduate Research Fellowship (2016-2021), NSF Integrative Graduate Education & Research Traineeship (2015-2017), and European Commission Agris Mundus Scholarship (2008-2010).
 Her work has been published in Society & Natural Resources, Ecology & Society, Water Policy, and the International Journal of Water Resources Development.
-Linda also brings in several years of environmental policy experience with the Environmental Defense Fund.
+She also brings in several years of environmental policy experience with the Environmental Defense Fund.